WordweaverProject/spec/PROTOCOL.md

-*This is a draft and should not be used to build a client implementation yet.*
+*This is a high-level draft and should not be used to build a client implementation yet.*

 ## Table of Contents